wp-plugins/notification-widget/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Notification Widget is a widget allowing you to get a individual overlay for your website.
+Notification Widget is a overlay allowing you to get a individual overlay for your website.

 == Description ==
-Notification Widget offers you the ability to insert and fully customize an overlay widget for your website/blog whatever.
+Notification Widget offers you the ability to insert and fully customize an overlay widget for your website, blog, etc.

-You can easily change all settings of the entire widget in the Dashboard.
+You can easily change all settings of the entire overlay in the Dashboard.
 There are the following settings for you to change:

-Style:
+Overlay Style:
 - colors of bar and content frame background
 - text of the content frame and bar

-Layout:
+Overlay Layout:
 - distance of the close button to the borders
 - size of the close button
 - height of the bar